artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * You can hide shipping methods from the same shipping zone.
 * You can show a custom icon image.
 * You can show the estimated delivery time.
+* You can remove the previous text of the estimated delivery time with the `apg_shipping_delivery` filter.
 * Fully compatible with [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) plugin.
 * Fully compatible with [WPML](https://wpml.org/?aid=80296&affiliate_key=m66Ss5ps0xoS) plugin.